MikuSnow/BetonQuest./Frequently-Asked-Questions.md

 **Q**: _Would you add X feature?_

 **A**: Check again if it's not already added.
-Really, go and check it [here](https://github.com/Co0sh/BetonQuest/wiki#features).
-I have already got 6 such requests, 3 of them where about MySQL support (which was by the way implemented right after starting the development :stuck_out_tongue_closed_eyes:).
+I have already got 6 such requests, 3 of them were about MySQL support (which was by the way implemented right after starting the development).
 If there is no such feature, and it doesn't involve PvP in any way then I can add it.

 ***